*Website updated Aug. 30, 2021

 The Janssen COVID-19 Vaccine is a single dose.

-People with COVID-19 who have symptoms should wait to be vaccinated until they have recovered from their illness and have met the criteria for discontinuing isolation; those without symptoms should also wait until they meet the criteria before getting vaccinated.
+People with COVID-19 who have symptoms should wait to be vaccinated until they have recovered from their illness and have met the criteria for discontinuing isolation.
 This guidance also applies to people who get COVID-19 before getting their second dose of vaccine.

 This Pfizer and Moderna COVID-19 Vaccines was developed using mRNA and does not interact with DNA in any way – it is quickly broken down in the cell, never enters the nucleus and thus won’t cause long-term effects.
 See more on the CDC website.

 Rumors of infertility have been shared on social media, but these are unfounded and not plausible.
 Here’s more on fertility.